ppy/osu-wiki/news/2021-02-01-project-loved-january-2021.md

 [Snail's House - Lullaby](https://osu.ppy.sh/beatmapsets/790928#osu) by [Voltaeyx](https://osu.ppy.sh/users/2715118)\
 57 BPM, 3:12 | 4.80★

 2B maps always have a unique charm to them, but there's a big difference between your typical 2B map and ones like this one that combine 2B with perfection throughout the whole map.
-This map plays out like a unique adventure with its polished 2B style throughout the whole map.
+This map plays out like a unique adventure with its polished 2B style.
 This is one of those unique 2B maps that are actually possible to SS, making it even more special to play more than once.

 [![](/wiki/shared/news/2021-02-01-project-loved-january-2021/osu/3-flower-dance.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})